luis-bzk/my-appointment-backend/README.md

 ## Introduction

-**My Appointment** backend is the RESTful API service for handling authentication, appointment logic, and interaction with the PostgreSQL database.
+**Citary** backend is the RESTful API service for handling authentication, appointment logic, and interaction with the PostgreSQL database.
 It is designed as part of a full-stack containerized application, meant to be deployed locally using Kubernetes.

 ## Technologies Used